 Frequently Asked Questions About DSLR Microphones

-It’s quite easy to do so, and the manual will describe exactly how to go about it.
-So let us explain this in short to you.
+It’s quite easy to connect a wireless mic to a DSLR camera.
 If you have a camera with XLR microphone inputs, use the receiver pack’s TRS-jack to the XLR output.
 If you don’t, you can plug the receiver into the camera’s mini-jack input with the appropriate cable, but you’ll only be able to record on one track.
 A better solution is a break-out box with phantom-powered XLR inputs that connects to the camera’s mini-jack input, which prevents the socket from breaking if you keep plugging and unplugging a microphone.

-That’s not rocket science.
-If your microphone has a quarter-inch jack output and a 3.5mm (headphone) jack opening, simply plug it in and you’re ready to go!
+If your microphone has a quarter-inch jack output and a 3.5 mm (headphone) jack opening, simply plug it in and you’re ready to go!

 If you haven’t made up your mind yet, our top pick is the Rode VideoMic Pro+ as it has all the excellent features and is affordable.
 However, we would like you to go through all our recommendations and ascertain the need you want to buy it for, when you decide to shop for your next DSLR camera mic.